Do I like white chocolate?

 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: June 12, 2019.
-This entry was posted in East Bay chocolate, Featured, Front page, Listed chocolatier, Review, San Francisco chocolate and tagged Charlotte Truffles, flying noir, Michael's Chocolates.
+This entry was posted in East Bay chocolate, Featured, Front page, Listed chocolatier, Review, San Francisco chocolate and tagged award competition, Charlotte Truffles, flying noir, Michael's Chocolates.
 Bookmark the permalink.